GaleJames-creator/gale-james/how-to-guides/payment-process-refunds.md

 # How to process a refund

-You can refund all or part of a payment.
-Refunds may take several days to appear on the customer's statement.
+This guide shows you, step by step, how to issue a full or partial refund using the refunds API endpoint.
+Use this guide when you need to return funds to a customer, either in full or in part.
+Note that refunds may take several days to appear on the customer’s statement.

+## Prerequisites

+- You have a valid API key.

+- You know the `payment_id` of the transaction to refund.

+Follow these steps to send a refund request using the refunds endpoint.

+## Step 1: Send a refund

+Use the refunds endpoint to send a full or partial refund.
+You must include the transaction's `payment_id` and a refund `reason` in the request body.
+Accepted values are:

+- `duplicate` - The payment was a duplicate charge
+- `fraudulent` - The payment was a fraudulent transaction
+- `requested_by_customer` - The customer requested a refund.

-## Full refund example
+### Full refund example

+To refund the entire payment, use this `curl` command:

 ```bash
 curl https://sandbox-api..com/v1/refunds \